Ofsen/docker-projects/SUBMISSION.md

 # Submission Docker Final Evaluation - WhoRulesTheWorld

-This is the submission of the final evaluation for the Docker module named: "WhoRulesTheWorld"
+This is the submission of the final evaluation for the Docker module named: "WhoRulesTheWorld" everything was done using a VPS hosted on OVH

 ### Participents